Safe withdrawal rate UK 2026 — pension drawdown guide.

 - ▸Dynamic withdrawal strategies — adjusting spending based on portfolio performance — tend to outperform rigid fixed-rate withdrawals.

-The 4% rule and why it may not apply in the UK
+Why the 4% rule may not apply cleanly in the UK

 The 4% rule comes from William Bengen's 1994 research, later expanded in the Trinity Study.
 The finding: a US retiree withdrawing 4% of their portfolio in year one, increasing that amount by inflation each year, had a high probability (roughly 95%) of not running out of money over 30 years, using a 50/50 stock-bond portfolio.